 Uninsured Medical Expenses and Child Support

-These out-of-pocket medical costs are considered "extraordinary" medical expenses, because they exceed the cost of basic health care included under a parent's health insurance plan.
+These out-of-pocket medical costs are "extraordinary" medical expenses.
+They are more than the cost of basic health care included under a parent's health insurance plan.

 State Guidelines for Uninsured Medical Expenses

 States have child support guidelines that address the handling of a child's medical expenses.
 Here are some options for uninsured medical expenses:

 - Parents share the costs outright based on a proportion of their monthly income.
 This follows the "income shares model."

 - Parents share the cost when the amount equals more than a certain percentage of the original child support payment.

 - The noncustodial parent pays after the custodial parent pays a specific dollar amount.

 Some states distinguish between non-recurring and recurring health care costs.
 These states also force parents to share the cost of only unpredictable non-recurring health care costs based on their income percentage level.
 Check the child support laws of your particular state to see how they manage uninsured medical expenses in your case.